Edward VI: Accession

-Somerset Protectorate
+Somerset protectorate

 Council of regency

-Henry VIII's will named sixteen executors, who were to act as Edward's council until he reached the age of eighteen.
-These executors were supplemented by twelve men "of counsail" who would assist the executors when called on.
+Henry VIII's will named sixteen executors, who were to act as Edward's council until he reached age 18.
+The executors were supplemented by twelve men "of counsail" who would assist them when called on.
 The final state of Henry VIII's will has been the subject of controversy.
 Some historians suggest that those close to the king manipulated either him or the will itself to ensure a share-out of power to their benefit, both material and religious.
 In this reading, the composition of the Privy Chamber shifted towards the end of 1546 in favour of the reforming faction.
 In addition, two leading conservative Privy Councillors were removed from the centre of power.

 Stephen Gardiner was refused access to Henry during his last months.
-Thomas Howard, 3rd Duke of Norfolk, found himself accused of treason; the day before the king's death his vast estates were seized, making them available for redistribution, and he spent the whole of Edward's reign in the Tower of London.
-Other historians have argued that Gardiner's exclusion was based on non-religious matters, that Norfolk was not noticeably conservative in religion, that conservatives remained on the council, and that the radicalism of such men as Sir Anthony Denny, who controlled the dry stamp that replicated the king's signature, is debatable.
+Thomas Howard, Duke of Norfolk, found himself accused of treason; the day before the king's death his vast estates were seized, making them available for redistribution, and he spent the whole of Edward's reign in the Tower of London.
+Other historians have argued that Gardiner's exclusion was based on non-religious matters, that Norfolk was not noticeably conservative in religion, that conservatives remained on the council, and that the radicalism of such men as Anthony Denny, who controlled the dry stamp that replicated the king's signature, is debatable.

-Whatever the case, Henry's death was followed by a lavish hand-out of lands and honours to the new power group.
-The will contained an "unfulfilled gifts" clause, added at the last minute, which allowed the executors to freely distribute lands and honours to themselves and the court, particularly to Edward Seymour, 1st Earl of Hertford, the new king's uncle who became Lord Protector of the Realm, Governor of the King's Person and Duke of Somerset.
+Whatever the case, Henry's death was followed by a lavish handout of lands and honours to the new power group.
+The will contained an "unfulfilled gifts" clause, added at the last minute, which allowed the executors to freely distribute lands and honours to themselves and the court, particularly to Edward Seymour, the new king's uncle who became Lord Protector of the Realm, Governor of the King's Person and Duke of Somerset.